BEHAVIOR AND CONDUCT POLICY

 11. Lying down, sleeping,

-appeared to sleep, playing cards and other games, remaining in the building but
+appearing to sleep, playing cards and other games, remaining in the building but

 not using the library materials, excessive socialization, interfering with the